AE-Hopscotch/ae-hopscotch.github.io/views/hopscotch-tools/api-docs/index.slate.md

 :-:|:-:|:-:|:-:
 newest|No|1|`0` or `1`, whether you want to get the newest release for the major version provided

-For example, if you `GET /webplayer/1.5.11` but the latest is `1.5.20`, the response will be the `1.5.20` webplayer instead of the version you provided (webplayer `1.5.11`).
+For example, if you `GET /webplayer/1.5.11/project-datatypes` but the latest is `1.5.20`, the response will be the `1.5.20` data types instead of the version you provided (webplayer `1.5.11`).
 Set the newest flag to `0` if you do not want this behavior.

 >Sample Response for non-existent version:
 ```json